Momentum Graph

 What to Watch For

-Graph height reflects total mention volume, but the number of colors matters more.
-A project discussed by 15 clusters carries more weight than one with higher mention volume confined to 2-3 clusters.
-Look for new colors appearing over time.
-This indicates the narrative is spreading to previously uninvolved communities.
+Graph height reflects mention volume, but the number of colors matters more.
+A project across 15 clusters carries more weight than one with higher volume confined to 2-3 clusters.
+New colors indicate spread to previously uninvolved account archetypes.

 Momentum Patterns

-Expanding: New clusters joining the conversation, existing layers growing.
+Expanding: New community clusters appearing, existing layers growing.
 The narrative is gaining traction.

 Sustained: Consistent layers without significant growth or decline.
 Established attention, stable interest.